dsuryd/dotnetify-knockout-demo/README.md

 - MVVM pattern with view models at the back-end.
 - Knockout web components to increase front-end reusability and readability.

 The application featured in this template is a single-page-application for ordering food delivery.
+Visual Studio 2015 is required.